VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 Just looking at the [Wikipedia Article on Noise Polution](https://en.wikipedia.org/wiki/Noise_pollution#Humans), it's pretty obvious that humans like to be somewhere where noise is kept to a minimum.
 There are of course questions about what you want to consider noise.
 Like, clearly above I made it clear I prefer mechanical keyboards which, as anyone that has been on a discord call can tell you, are rather loud.
 The difference is in it being noise you're causing, or background noise that you can't control.
 Fan noise from your computer, music from another room that you can't quite make out, a rattle from the HVAC system, that's *noise*.
 Somehow we've all gotten rather used to rather noisy environments.

 Don't get me wrong, improvements have been made.
-A lot of computers don't even run the fans when they're idle or you're just web browsing, LED bulbs don't have the ballasts that were required of old fluorescent bulbs that always found a way to whine, we no longer used CRT (Cathode Ray Tube) screens that had flyback transformers whining at the edge of human hearing either.
+A lot of computers don't even run the fans when they're idle or you're just web browsing (plus the fans have gotten bigger, which means lower pitch, which is way less annoying), LED bulbs don't have the ballasts that were required of old fluorescent bulbs that always found a way to whine, we no longer used CRT (Cathode Ray Tube) screens that had flyback transformers whining at the edge of human hearing either.
 But it's still not great.
 Even if none of the electronics in a room have fans or speakers or the other things you expect to make noise, you can still notice when a room has been shut off.
-And a lot of electronics do have fans, and they're often crap.
+If you spend a lot of time surrounded by electronics like I do, not having the hum around is a mix of eerie and relaxing.
+But, still a lot of electronics do have fans, and they're often crap.
 Even the high end ones that PC building enthusiasts idolize like those from Noctua [are far from amazing](https://www.youtube.com/watch?v=6L4Lbh5GwzA&ab_channel=MajorHardware).

 But, come on.
 Why are we not integrating at least some sound control into our architecture?
 Why is acoustic dampening something only used by streamers?
 Why are devices that we know get nasty [coil whine](https://en.wikipedia.org/wiki/Electromagnetically_induced_acoustic_noise) not being silenced by just adding some wax or glue to the inductors?